senzry/sen/README.md

 1. Sen must support adding data to the end of a file.
 1. Sen must be able to minify under a simple rule.

-## ◆Future Targets
+## 🧪 Future Targets
 1. Interface Description
 1. Type versioning
 1. Portable function set (low priority)

-## ◆
+## 📐
 Please feel free to create an Issue if you have any questions or comments.
 I'm also waiting for a correction in English grammar.